eivindszalay/DAT250/expassignments/expass1.md

+**Report**

+Short report on the first experiment assignement.

+**What I did:**
-Set up a public GitHub (link) for experiment assignments.
+* Set up this GitHub for experiment assignments and other work related to DAT250.

-I am a Mac user.

-Installed maven with command "brew install maven"
+* Installed maven with command "brew install maven"

-Signed up at Heroku with a free account.
+* Signed up at Heroku with a free account.

-Followed the guide "Getting Started on Heroku with Java"
+* Followed the guide "Getting Started on Heroku with Java":
 	- Downloaded and installed heroku.
 	- Cloned the example app.
 	- Created a Heroku project using the cloned repo with "heroku create".